barbosamaatheus/english-talking-api/README.md

 Take a moment to read about our [Contribution Guidelines](/.github/CONTRIBUTING.md) so you can understand how to submit an issue, commit and create pull requests.

+### Code of Conduct

+We expect you to follow our [Code of Conduct](/.github/CODE_OF_CONDUCT.md).
+You can read it to understand what kind of behaviour will and will not be tolerated.

 ## Need help?

 If you need help with this, feel free to open an issue with a description of the problem you're facing.
 Or, if you prefer, you can send email to maatheusb96@gmail.com